English language proficiency

-In 2019 the equity loading for English language proficiency is delivering resources to approximately 179,000 students in 1,518 public schools.
-The existing allocation of 896 FTE school-based EAL/D teacher positions continues to be maintained.
+In 2020 the equity loading for English language proficiency is delivering resources to approximately 189,000 students in 1,549 public schools.
+The total allocation of school-based EAL/D teacher positions has increased to 1000 FTE.

 Schools with new arrivals and refugee students continue to receive additional resources through the targeted (individual student) support component of RAM.

 Intensive English Centres and the Intensive English High School continue to have their own resourcing arrangements separate to the resources allocated under this equity loading.

 Schools receive their equity allocation for English language proficiency as staffing and/or a flexible funding component.
 The use of a flexible funding component enables a more equitable allocation of resources and ensures that all schools with students learning English as an additional language receive an English language proficiency resource allocation.

 Schools are resourced according to need so it is anticipated that under this loading there will be a degree of change from year to year as students' progress through the phases of learning English.